 The SKSS is registered under the FMCA as a restricted, employer-related, KiwiSaver scheme.
-It provides lump sum benefits on or after attaining the age of entitlement to New Zealand Superannuation (or five years' KiwiSaver membership, whichever is later), death, and in the other limited circumstances permitted by the KiwiSaver scheme rules set out in the KiwiSaver Act 2006.
+It provides lump sum benefits on or after attaining the age of entitlement to New Zealand Superannuation, death, and in the other limited circumstances permitted by the KiwiSaver scheme rules set out in the KiwiSaver Act 2006.